Article I – Membership and Duties

 Article IV – Group Categories

-Section 1 – Group categories and the list of groups within group categories may be changed by a simple majority vote of the ABC board.
+Section 1 – The names of group categories and the category to which a group belongs may be changed by a simple majority vote of the ABC board.

 Article V – Allocations

-Section 2.
-Representatives will provide the Board with a written list of recommendations and explanations before allocation discussions.
+Representatives will provide the board with a written list of recommendations and explanations before allocation discussions.

 Article VI – Spending Guidelines